 That said, working under the table is completely legal as long as you report the income when tax season rolls around.

-18 Under The Table Jobs That Pay Cash
+18 Under the Table Jobs That Pay You Cash Directly

 Here are the top under the table jobs where you can earn extra income: